anon-snus/eclipse_stat/README.md

 - After the script finishes execution, all results will be saved in the `output.csv` file in CSV format.

 ## Notes
-- The script displays no more than 40 transactions.
 - Ensure that your public addresses are correct to avoid errors during execution.
 - If errors occur, check the `addresses.txt` file and the installed dependencies for correctness.